How do I apply and get approved?

 Currently, the fellowship is only for transitioning Active Duty service members.

 The fellowship is a fantastic experience--if you choose to make it one.
 Working with an elite, high-growth tech company has some striking similarities to working with an elite military unit.
-If you apply the same propensity to learn, work ethic, and creativity that you’ve applied while in uniform, then you’ll be able to add value from day one and you’ll emerge with extremely valuable skills, experience, and perspectives.
+If you apply the same propensity to learn, work ethic, and creativity that you’ve applied while in uniform, then you’ll be able to add value from day one and you’ll emerge with extremely valuable skills, experience, and perspective.

 At large companies, you’ll join high-functioning teams under the supervision of an industry expert.
 At small companies, you’ll work closely with the CEO.
 Some programs have a specific focus like sales (Okta), product operations (Spot) and new company formulation (Expa).